Home What's New with Universal Links

 Start the service.

-At this point, we will see a service startup status window, and we can get the public URL assigned this time from Forwarding.
+At this point, you will see a window showing the status of the service startup, and you can obtain the public URL assigned for this session from the Forwarding section.

-⚠️ The URL assigned each time will change, so it can only be used for development testing.
+⚠️ The assigned URL changes every time you start, so it can only be used for development testing purposes.

-Here we use the URL assigned this time https://ec87f78bec0f.ngrok.io/ as an example
+Here, we will use the assigned URL for this session https://ec87f78bec0f.ngrok.io/ _as an example.

-Go back to the browser and enter https://ec87f78bec0f.ngrok.io/.well-known/apple-app-site-association to see if you can download and browse the apple-app-site-association file correctly.
-If there are no issues, you can proceed to the next step.
+Return to the browser and enter https://ec87f78bec0f.ngrok.io/.well-known/apple-app-site-association to see if you can successfully download and view the apple-app-site-association file.
+If everything is fine, you can proceed to the next step.

-Enter the URL assigned by ngrok into the Associated Domains applinks: settings.
+Enter the ngrok-assigned URL into the Associated Domains applinks: settings.

 Rebuild & Run the APP:

-If a 404 page appears, ignore it because we don’t actually have that page; we just want to test if iOS matches the URL as expected.
-If “Open” appears at the top, it means the match is successful.
-You can also test the NOT reverse situation.
+If a 404 page appears, ignore it as we don’t actually have that page.
+We are testing if iOS matches the URL functionality as expected.
+If you see “Open” above, it means the match is successful.
+You can also test the reverse scenario.

 Click “Open” to open the APP -> Test successful!

-After all tests are OK during the development phase, submit the confirmed and modified apple-app-site-association file to the backend for uploading to the server to ensure everything is foolproof.
+After testing OK in the development phase, confirming the modified apple-app-site-association file and handing it over to the backend for uploading to the server can ensure everything goes smoothly~

-Finally, remember to change the Associated Domains applinks: to the official URL.
+Finally, remember to change the Associated Domains applinks to the correct trial site URL.

-The configuration file is simpler, with only the following content to set:
+The configuration file is relatively simple, and only the following content can be set:

 1